StarRocks/starrocks/docs/sql-reference/sql-functions/JAVA_UDF.md

 - You have installed JDK 1.8 on your servers.

-## Enable UDFs

-Before you can develop and use UDFs, you must set the configuration item `enable_udf` to `true` in the FE configuration file **fe/conf/fe.conf** to enable the Java UDF feature, and then restart the FE nodes to make the settings take effect.
+- The Java UDF feature is enabled.
+You can set the FE configuration item `enable_udf` to `true` in the FE configuration file **fe/conf/fe.conf** to enable this feature, and then restart the FE nodes to make the settings take effect.
 For more information, see [Parameter configuration](../../administration/Configuration.md).

 ## Develop and use UDFs